Official name – Republic of Uganda.

 Water – Ugandan is not recommended to drink.
 Bottled water is readily available.

 The national parks and reserves – The national parks of Uganda (11, 023 sq km) have been set aside as wildlife and botanical sanctuaries.
-There are 10 national parks and a number of game reserves.
+There are 10 national parks and several game reserves.
 The main national parks are; Bwindi Impenetrable, Kibale, Kidepo Valley, Lake Mburo, Mgahinga Gorilla, Mount Elgon, Murchison Falls, Queen Elizabeth, Ruwenzori, and Semuliki.

 National museums and historical sites – The Uganda National Museum, Kampala; Bigo Bya Mugenyi, Kabaka Mwanga’s Lake, The Kakoro Rock Paintings, Kamukazi, The Kasubi Tombs, Masaka Hill, The Mparo Tombs, Mubende Hill, The Munsa Earthworks, The Namugongo Shrine, The Nkokonjeru Tomb, Ntusi, Numagabwe Cave, The Nyero Rock Paintings.